 Cramond Kirk stands in the village of Cramond a hundred yards or so south of the car park which serves the best known and most visited part of the village, its northern end where the River Almond flows into the sea beside the tidal causeway leading out to Cramond Island.

 The kirk is a popular one with a large and active congregation that seems very successfully to buck the trend found more generally in 21st Century Scotland of diminishing church attendances.
-For more casual visitors (see information about opening times on the right) the striking thing is the enthusiasm and commitment of those involved in the kirk, as well as the attractiveness of the building itself.
+For more casual visitors the striking thing is the enthusiasm and commitment of those involved in the kirk, as well as the attractiveness of the building itself.
 When the kirk itself is not open to visitors, the kirkyard is worth seeing in its own right.

 The origins of Cramond Kirk date back to the building here of an extensive Roman Fort to support the invasion of northern Britain by Roman Emperor Septimius Severus in AD208, on the site of a smaller fort built here during an earlier Roman incursion in AD142.
 The Romans abandoned Cramond, and Scotland, in AD212, leaving a very significant settlement behind them which continued in use by the local population.
 By about 600 a building on the site of part of the Roman Fort was being used for Christian worship.
 The site has been continuously occupied as a place of worship, and the church you see today, which stands in the heart of the area once occupied by the Roman Fort, is only the latest in a series which have probably stood on or close to the same spot.